 Works with cookies

 PHP works with the cookies.
 Cookies are purposely used to identify the user and save the user’s preferences as given on the site.
 So that the information does not have to be re-entered each time the user visits the site.

-The cookies are small files that are embedded on the user’s computer.
-You can create, modify and delete cookies as well as retrieve the cookies values in PHP.
+The cookies are small files that are embedded in the user’s computer.
+You can create, modify and delete cookies as well as retrieve the values of the cookies in PHP.

 Create Graphics with GD Library.